dafrius/v1_size_measurement/methods.md

 (sigma=50.0s).

 ## Regions of interest
-V1 Delineation

-From schwarzkopf paper, see supplementary *materials and methods*
+Similar to Schwarzkopf **(YEAR?)**, the V1 region of interest was delineated

-The boundaries of the visual regions were delineated manually by mapping mirror reversals in the phase map, which correspond to the representation of the vertical and horizontal meridians.
-The inner and outer boundaries of the regions of interest were defined by mapping the extent of significant **p<0.05, uncorrected) THIS WILL BE UPDATED** visual responses in the polar map.
-The eccentricity map was used to confirm that these edges corresponded to the locaions where the eccentricity values wrapped around.
-The surface area of each region was then determined by the SurfMeasures command provided by AFNI (Analysis of Functional NeuroImages).
+manually: The border between V1 and V2 was defined by mirror reversals in the phase map, which correspond to the representation of the vertical and horizontal meridians.
+The portion of V1 representing up to 10 visual degrees (i.e. the full extent of the retinotopic stimulation) was defined by the band of maximal eccentricity values, which was confirmed to follow the drop off of model $$r^2$$ (indicating poor model fits where cortex was too eccentric to be stimulated by the retinotopy sequence).
+The surface area of the defined V1 region was then determined by the SurfMeasures command provided by AFNI (Analysis of Functional NeuroImages).

-The regions of interest (ROIs) in EVC were delineated based on retinotopy **!!!** The FFA, responding preferentially to faces, was identified independently for each subject, based on the localiser scan.
+The FFA, responding preferentially to faces, was identified independently for each subject, based on the localiser scan.
 First, to select the brain regions more responsive to faces than non-face objects we computed the conjunction between [intact faces - intact hands] and [intact faces - intact instruments] contrasts.
 Next, to exclude activity to low-level image properties we selected the voxels that showed a significantly larger response to intact than scrambled faces [intact face - scrambled face].
 Significant voxel clusters on t maps were selected at a q[false discovery rate, FDR] < 0.01.
 After visual inspection, the threshold for some subjects was set increased to delineate between face preferring clusters.
-Overall, there were more face-selective voxels in the right FFA (143±104) compared to the left (108±93).
+Overall, there were more face-selective voxels in the right FFA (**X** ± **X**) compared to the left (**X** ± **X**).

 ## Measurement